 The functional requirements that define most design problems do not prescribe explicitly what should be optimized; usually they set levels to be attained minimally.
 It is then up to the engineer to choose how far to go beyond meeting the requirements in this minimal sense.
 Efficiency, in energy consumption and use of materials first of all, is then often a prime value.
 Under the pressure of society, other values have come to be incorporated, in particular safety and, more recently, sustainability.
 Sometimes it is claimed that what engineers aim to maximize is just one factor, namely market success.
 Market success, however, can only be assessed after the fact.
 The engineer’s maximization effort will instead be directed at what are considered the predictors of market success.
 Meeting the functional requirements and being relatively efficient and safe are plausible candidates as such predictors, but additional methods, informed by market research, may introduce additional factors or may lead to a hierarchy among the factors.

 Choosing the design option that maximally meets all the functional requirements (which may but need not originate with the prospective user) and all other considerations and criteria that are taken to be relevant, then becomes the practical decision-making problem to be solved in a particular engineering-design task.
 This creates several methodological problems.
 Most important of these is that the engineer is facing a multi-criteria decision problem.
 The various requirements come with their own operationalizations in terms of design parameters and measurement procedures for assessing their performance.
 This results in a number of rank orders or quantitative scales which represent the various options out of which a choice is to be made.
 The task is to come up with a final score in which all these results are ‘adequately’ represented, such that the option that scores best can be considered the optimal solution to the design problem.
 Engineers describe this situation as one where trade-offs have to be made: in judging the merit of one option relative to other options, a relative bad performance on one criterion can be balanced by a relatively good performance on another criterion.
 An important problem is whether a rational method for doing this can be formulated.
-It has been argued by Franssen (2005) that this problem is structurally similar to the well-known problem of social choice, for which Kenneth Arrow proved his notorious impossibility theorem in 1950, implying that no general rational solution method exists for this problem.
-This poses serious problems for the claim of engineers that their designs are optimal solutions, since Arrow’s theorem implies that in most multi-criteria problems the notion of ‘optimal’ cannot be rigorously defined.
+It has been argued by Franssen (2005) that this problem is structurally similar to the well-known problem of social choice, for which Kenneth Arrow proved his notorious impossibility theorem in 1950.
+As a consequence, as long as we require from a solution method to this problem that it answers to some requirements that spell out its generality and rationality, no such solution method exists.
+In technical design, the role that individual voters play in situations of social choice is played by the various design criteria, which each have a say in what the resulting product comes to look like.
+This poses serious problems for the claims of engineers that their designs are optimal solutions in the sense of satisfying the totality of the design criteria best, since Arrow’s theorem implies that in most multi-criteria problems this notion of ‘optimal’ cannot be rigorously defined, just as in most multi-voter situations the notion of a best or even adequate representation of what the voters jointly want cannot be rigorously defined.